When Leftists Ruled the Airwaves: İsmail Cem, TRT, and a Divided Turkey

 Haluk Şahin, “Broadcasting Autonomy in Turkey: Its Rise and Fall-1961-1971,” Journalism Quarterly58, no. 3 (1981): 396-8; Jülide Gülizar, TR + Tv +TRT(Ankara: SinemişYayınları, 2008), 26-8.
 N.B. Şahin was one of the several outside appointments Cem made during his time in office; he resigned following Cem’s removal.

-In 1969 the Justice Party vote share dropped by 5.2% to 46.6%; the Republican People’s Party dropped 1.3% to 27.4, but this was in part due to its more conservative members breaking away to from the Trust Party, which polled 3.5%.
+In 1969 the Justice Party vote share dropped from 52.9% to 46.6%; the Republican People’s Party dropped from 28.7% to 27.4, but this was in part due to its more conservative members breaking away to from the Reliance Party (Güven Partisi), which polled 6.6%.

 Eric Zürcher, Turkey: A Modern History.
 4th ed.
 (New York: I.B.
 Tauris, 2004), 258-60; Feroz Ahmad, The Turkish Experiment in Democracy, 1950-1975(Boulder: Westview Press, 1977), 290-93.